How I Built AI Blog Automation for My Framer Website

 Map Your CMS First

-Before automating anything, understand your CMS structure.
+Understanding your CMS structure before automating anything prevents hours of debugging later.
 Ask Claude Code to list all collections and show you every field with its ID and type.

 The critical discovery I made: Framer's CMS requires dir="auto" on every HTML element - paragraphs, headings, list items.
 Without it, formatting breaks silently.
 I found this by reading an existing CMS item's raw HTML.
 Map first, build second.

-- Writing skill: Blog types, tone rules, keyword pools, structure template, SEO checklist
+- Writing skill: Blog types, tone rules, keyword pools, structure template, GEO checklist

 - Publishing skill: HTML conversion rules, CMS field mapping, content splitting logic, fixed values